v14d4n/neuroplay-alt-sdk/README.md

 ## Maintenance

-This project is no longer actively maintained by the original author.
-However, it remains open source and open for community contributions via pull requests.
-Feel free to submit improvements or fixes.
+This project is no longer maintained.

 ## Important Notes